chrisdone-archive/jl/README.md

 # jl

-JSON Lambda is a tiny functional language for querying and manipulating JSON.
+jl ("JSON lambda") is a tiny functional language for querying and manipulating JSON.

 Example: